tkeffer/weewx-brultech/README.md

      Because of its many specialized types, the Brultech driver requires setting up some custom configurations.
 This is done by the service `brultech.BrultechService`.
-You must add it to the list of services to run by adding it to the end of the `process_services`.
+You must add it to the list of services to run by adding it to `data_services`.
 So, now your `[Engine]` section looks something like this:

      ```ini